ChrisGunning/Airtable-Notes/README.md

 - Templates only have 100 Records limit, cannot be used for widespread usage of templates of rooms;.
 To increase limit, a enterprise plan is needed.
 - Airtable’s automations can only have up to 25 actions in them, you can only have 50 automations in a base, and you can only find up to 100 records in an action.
 Syncing has major limitations as well.

-# TEMPLATE
+# Template
-A summary of the "TEMPLATE" base and its function.
+A summary of the "TEMPLATE" base and its functions.

 ## Changes